isc-projects/kea/doc/sphinx/arm/config-backend.rst

 .. note::

-   Use of a database for storage of leases and/or reservations is still possible without the CB.
+   Use of a database for storage of leases and/or host reservations is possible without using the CB.
 See the ``host-databases`` and ``lease-database`` config directives.

 Example Scenario
 ^^^^^^^^^^^^^^^^